Kaifeng Jews: The Song/Yuan period hypotheses

 According to Irene Eber, among others, believe that the Jews must have settled in this Song dynasty capital city of Kaifeng, then also known as Bianjing, no later than 1120, some years before the Song-Jin alliance broke down.
 In 1163, the synagogue of Kaifeng city was established.
 The 1489 stele speaks of its establishment coinciding with the first year of the Longxing (隆興 (Lóngxīng)) era of the Song emperor Xiaozong (孝宗 (Xiàozōng)), namely 1161, which sets the synagogue's establishment in the first year of the reign of the Jurchen Emperor Jin Shizong (金世宗 (Jīn Shìzōng)), within whose territory Kaifeng lay.
 If the city was Jurchen, it is asked, why does the stele associate its foundation with the Song?

 Recently, Peng Yu has challenged the Song-entry consensus, favouring instead a variant of the "second wave" theory of Kaifeng Jewish origins, one version of which holds that Jews probably figured among the large number of peoples collectively known as the Semu (色目人 (sèmùrén)) who were captured during Mongol campaigns in the West and conveyed east to serve in the bureaucracy and assist the Mongols in administering China after its conquest.
 The two names associated in 1489 with the establishment of the synagogue in 1163, An-du-la and Lieh-wei (namely Abdullah and Levi), are in Yu's interpretation retrodated from later times.
-An-du-la, on the basis of the 1679 stele, he reads as the religious name of the An Cheng (俺誠 (Ăn Chéng)), said to be a Kaifeng Jewish physician, who "restored" the synagogue in 1421 (not 1163).
-(Note: Ăn Chéng two years later, in 1423, received, the surname Zhao (趙: Zhào) conferred as an imperial memorial for his meritorious services, together with the rank of rank of Military Commissioner in the Embroidered Uniform Guard (錦衣公: Jǐnyīgōng).
+An-du-la, on the basis of the 1679 stele, he reads as the religious name of the An Cheng (俺誠 (Ǎn Chéng)), said to be a Kaifeng Jewish physician, who "restored" the synagogue in 1421 (not 1163).
+(Note: Ǎn Chéng two years later, in 1423, received, the surname Zhao (趙: Zhào) conferred as an imperial memorial for his meritorious services, together with the rank of rank of Military Commissioner in the Embroidered Uniform Guard (錦衣公: Jǐnyīgōng).
 Thereafter he was known as Zhao Cheng (趙誠:Zhào Chéng).
-This is almost identical to a passage in the Ming biography of the Emperor at that time Yong-le (永樂: Yǒnglè (reigned 1402 to 1424), where mention is made of a Henan soldier, An San (俺三: Ăn Sān), (Note: It has been conjectured that the Chinese name may originally have transcribed the Arabic name Hassan (Eber 1993; Leslie 1972).) who was promoted within the same Embroidered Uniform Guard and had the same surname bestowed on him in 1421 in recognition for acting as an informer concerning the treasonous designs of the Prince of Zhou, namely Zhu Su (朱橚: Zhū Sù).
+This is almost identical to a passage in the Ming biography of the Emperor at that time Yong-le (永樂: Yǒnglè (reigned 1402 to 1424), where mention is made of a Henan soldier, An San (俺三: Ǎn Sān), (Note: It has been conjectured that the Chinese name may originally have transcribed the Arabic name Hassan (Eber 1993; Leslie 1972).) who was promoted within the same Embroidered Uniform Guard and had the same surname bestowed on him in 1421 in recognition for acting as an informer concerning the treasonous designs of the Prince of Zhou, namely Zhu Su (朱橚: Zhū Sù).
 Fang Chao-ying (房兆楹: Fáng Zhào-yíng) had identified in 1965 the Kaifeng Jewish physician with this An San, an identification endorsed by Leslie (Yu 2017Leslie 1967).)
 According to the Diary of the Defence of Pien, (Note: 守汴日志: Shǒubiàn rìzhì) the Kaifeng Jewish Li/Levi clan, from whose ranks some 14 manla or synagogue leaders were drawn, only arrived in Kaifeng after relocating from Beijing during the Hung Wu period (1368–1398) of the Ming dynasty.